ApicaSystem/apicactl/README.md

     ```
     logiqctl get namespaces
     ```
 This completes the installation of `logiqctl`.
 You can now use `logiqctl` to interact with your LOGIQ instance right from your terminal.

+# Pattern-signature generation
+`Logiqctl` is equipped with log Pattern-Signature (PS) generation and post PS statistics analysis.
+All the logs dumped by `logiqctl` client can be automatically calcaulated common text patterns using the flag (-g).
+This feature supports log dumping functions 'logiqctl logs', 'logiqctl logs search', and 'logiqctl tail'.

+PS generation is processed in binary [psmod](https://github.com/logiqai/logiqctl/blob/master/psmod) executable.
+- running with ps gen requires psmod be at the same location as logiqct.
+- psmod for Linux_amd64 is checked into github `logiqctl` [here](https://github.com/logiqai/logiqctl/blob/master/psmod)
+- multiple-support os/architecture binary is in [psmod-arch.zip](https://github.com/logiqai/logiqctl/blob/master/psmod-arch.zip).
+And it is in the same directory.
+- ./ps_stat.out outputs To run `logiqctl` that generates total

 # Building `logiqctl` from source